jube-home/jube/README.md

 Jube is committed to high-quality instructional documentation and maintains it as part of the overall release methodology.
 If documentation is inadequate,  unclear or missing, raise a GitHub Bug.
 More generally,  if the software does not perform as per documentation, raise a GitHub Bug.

-# Helpdesk and Support Services
+# Support
-A consistent, simple, transparent and cost effective offer:

-* Access to [Helpdesk](https://direct.lc.chat/16609497/) is a fee of $990 per month.
-[Helpdesk](https://direct.lc.chat/16609497/) includes online chat or ticketing surrounding documented features.
-[Helpdesk](https://direct.lc.chat/16609497/) offers assured response times between 4 and 12 hours, ranging Critical through Moderate severity.
-Access to [Helpdesk](https://direct.lc.chat/16609497/) does not include fees for time spent, which is in addition, at $60 an hour, or part thereof.
-Access to [Helpdesk](https://direct.lc.chat/16609497/) is a three month commitment, with a three month notice period.
-* Support Services which are delivered outside of online chat or ticketing, such as training, integration, customisation, development or go-live support are instructed by Work Order \ Statement of Work, but the fees are the same, being time spent $60 an hour, or part thereof.
-* Support Services are usually delivered remotely for cost efficiency, although where delivered onsite, excludes business class travel expenses.
-Onsite delivery of training and go-live support tends to be impactful, but in other work effort, it is a suboptimal use of time.
-Where Support Services are delivered onsite, the commitment should not be less than two two weeks,  allowing for some time to handle client commitments where required.
-* Given continued and uninterrupted commitment to [Helpdesk](https://direct.lc.chat/16609497/), all fees are capped for annual increase by no more than the US Retail Prices Index.
-* Where access to [Helpdesk](https://direct.lc.chat/16609497/) is not in place,  Support Services as set out above are available, at a higher $180 an hour, or part thereof, instructed by Work Order \ Statement of Work.
+Free Support is available via the creation of Github Issues.

-Otherwise governed by the Jube Operations Limited Service Terms, in matters relating to Insurances,  Warranties and Limitations.
+Enterprise Support is a fee of $990 per month.
+Enterprise Support is helpdesk ticketing for guidance in the use of documented features.
+Enterprise Support includes expedited remedy of bugs present in the documented features.
+Enterprise Support offers a response times of 24 hours delivered between 9am and 5pm US Central Time (CET).
+Otherwise governed by the Jube Operations Limited Terms of Service, in matters relating to Insurances,  Warranties and Limitations.

-It is commonplace to conduct development in own fork.
-Development conducted in own fork and that making a contribution to the public project is at he discretion of the client, yet subject to the terms of the [AGPL-3.0-only](https://www.gnu.org/licenses/agpl-3.0.txt) licence.

-Invoicing and Credit Terms by negotiation subject to covenant, but usually monthly in arrears.

 For more information, email [support@jube.io](mailto:support@jube.io).

 # Reporting Vulnerabilities